 We don’t have to worry about destinations, and outcomes, and what we are going to do with our life.
 We only need to know the right path when we see it, and walk it.
 The right path will take us where we need to be.
 We can trust ourselves to the rightness of the right path, knowing no more than that.
 We know the path is right the way we know anything is right.
 A cup of coffee, a walk in the woods, watching the sun rise and set… You wouldn’t trust anyone else to choose your deserts for you, why think anyone else will know the right path for you?
 You know what is right for you, and what is wrong, what is life for you, and what is death, and you know whether the path you are on is IT or not.

 We aren’t here to get anything out of it, to gain the advantage, to have our way.
 We are here to find the right path, the right track, and to stay on it—to Stay On The Beam!
 We know the right path, the right track, the beam when we see it but.
 We can be led astray by 10,000 self-serving things.
 We have to know all that we know, and live mindful lives.

 Joseph Campbell said, “We know when we are on the beam, and when we are off of it.”
 The rule is simple: Stay on the beam!
 The “force” that is “with us” is the power of the beam, the right track, the right path.
 In it, on it, we have all we need.
 Off it, we are lost and on our own.
 One of our problems is that we want to live the way we want to live and have the “force” be with us, paving our way, smoothing our path, toward goals that we set and ends that we declare to be valid.

 Our way is not The Way, our path is not The Path.
 But, we don’t want to do what our life is asking us to do.
-We want all the things the culture tells us make life worth living, and smooth and easy.
-What we want, won’t work.
+We want all the things the culture tells us make life worth living, but, the catch is whether our heart is in it or if we are being talked into something that isn’t right for us.
+What we want, may have nothing to do with what our heart wants us to want, with what we need to want.
 We should know that by now.